polinamog/Getting-and-Cleaning-Data-Course-Project/README.md

 `Run_analysis.R` contains the code to perform the analyses in the 5 steps.
 Launch in RStudio by importing the file.

-`TidyData.txt` is the result of the getting and cleaning work.
+`Second_Tidy_Data.txt` is the result of the getting and cleaning work.